CurioTeam/ilk-registry/README.md

 # Ilk Registry

-A publicly-modifiable registry of `ilk`'s in the Dai Stablecoin System.
+A publicly-modifiable registry of `ilk`'s in the Csc Stablecoin System.

 ## Public addresses